List of DC Comics characters: F: False Face

-First Golden Age False Face
+First Golden Age version

-The first False-Face seen was among the five small-time criminals hired by organizer Black Star.
+The first version seen was among the five small-time criminals hired by organizer Black Star.
 Along with his colleagues Captain Bigg, Hopper, Brain and Rattler, he staged a robbery at a city bank by disguising himself as a construction worker.
 False-Face drilled through a water main and used the pressurised escaping water to blast a hole into the bank.
 After he and his friends robbed the bank, they used a paddy wagon as their getaway vehicle while disguised as police officers.
 Under the orders of Black Star, False-Face was sent to New Orleans to rob riches from those sponsoring the Mardi Gras event.
 He and his henchmen disguised themselves as a Clown Krewe and insinuated themselves onto a parade float.
-This managed to attract the attention of Shining Knight who was in the area at the time.
+This managed to attract the attention of the Shining Knight who was in the area at the time.
 False-Face escaped, but his henchmen were apprehended.
 He then attempted to steal the Star Sapphire Gem from Mardi Gras organizer J.J.
 Ennis.
-To do this, False-Face disguised himself as a police detective and infiltrated Ennis' house.
+To do this, False-Face disguised himself as a police detective and infiltrated Ennis's house.
 He once again fought against the Shining Knight, and briefly subdued him, but the Shining Knight escaped from False-Face's trap and defeated him.
 False-Face was then arrested by the police.
 At this point, it was discovered that the unpleasant face he usually presented was not false at all.
 Much later, he confronts the Star-Spangled Kid.

-Second Golden Age False Face
+Second Golden Age version

-A different False Face dies in a confrontation with Captain Marvel, Jr. While not the same character as created for DC, the publisher would later license and eventually purchase the characters and stories that Fawcett published.
+A different version dies in a confrontation with Captain Marvel Jr. While not the same character as created for DC, the publisher would later license and eventually purchase the characters and stories that Fawcett published.
 The material would be assigned to "Earth-S" within the continuity of the DC Universe.